Dawnfield

 • "You need to make sure volunteers are properly trained."

-• “This sounds like it requires me to be very professional, who would train us?”
+• "This sounds like it requires me to be very professional.
+Who would train us?"

 Individuals with Lived Experience